How to Use the Preposition 'To'

 'From'/'To' Time Expressions

-When a starting time and a finishing time is mentioned, use the preposition 'from' to express the beginning and 'to' for the end.
+When mentioning a starting and a finishing time, use the preposition 'from' to express the beginning and 'to' for the end.

 We usually work from eight in the morning to five o'clock.